simper2025/BadgerClan/README.md

 # BadgerClan
 A simple game of hexagonal tiles.

+> Note: This requires that you have the [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed on your machine.

 ## Getting Started (using Visual Studio)
 1. Clone the repository.
 1. Open the BadgerClan.sln file to load the solution.